-- (1) All the public improvements required under this chapter must be completed and accepted by the City prior to the issuance of a Certificate of Occupancy.; or, for subdivision and partition applications, in accordance with the requirements of the Subdivision regulations. - (2) All private improvements required under this Chapter must be approved by the City prior to the issuance of a Certificate of Occupancy.; or for subdivision and partition applications, in accordance with the requirements of the Subdivision regulations.
+(1) All the public improvements required under this chapter must be completed and accepted by the City prior to the issuance of a Certificate of Occupancy.; or, for subdivision and partition applications, in accordance with the requirements of the Subdivision regulations.

+(2) All private improvements required under this Chapter must be approved by the City prior to the issuance of a Certificate of Occupancy.; or for subdivision and partition applications, in accordance with the requirements of the Subdivision regulations.

 All public and private improvements proposed and modified by conditions of approval will be completed and accepted by the City prior to receiving a Certificate of Occupancy.
-With recommended Conditions of Approval A11 and A12, these standards are met.
+With recommended Conditions of Approval A9 and A10, this standard is met.